zachleat/zachleat.com/_posts/2025-10-28-copy-paste.md

 ## Markdown Code Block Wrappers

-This task also served as the impetus for fixes related to [wrapper elements around code blocks in Markdown](/web/markdown-code-wrapper/), documented in the previous blog post on this very web site.
+This task also served as the impetus for fixes related to [wrapper elements around code blocks in Markdown](/web/markdown-code-wrapper/), documented in a previous blog post on this very web site.